gjtorikian/markdown_conrefs_js/readme.md

 I tested this module by creating a single file with 10,000 conref IDs, and 10,000 files with a single conref ID.
 Presumably, lookups would cost the same amount of time, so I made a single call to `markdown_conref.init()` on each set of files.

 On average, the single file took 7ms to complete; the multiple files took 450ms.
-In other words, they're both damned fast, even with my poor programming skills.
+In other words, they're both damned fast, despite my mediocre programming.
 For the technical writer, a single file might be easier to manage.